calumtomeny/Projects/README.md

 Some details:

 * I will use [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language) to solve these projects.
 Why?
 Because that's my favorite programming langauge.
-* I develop on Windows for the programming tools like [Visual Studio](http://www.microsoft.com/visualstudio) and extensions like [ReSharper](http://www.jetbrains.com/resharper/).
+* I develop on Windows with programming tools including [Visual Studio](http://www.microsoft.com/visualstudio) and extensions including [ReSharper](http://www.jetbrains.com/resharper/).
 * The projects will not be made in the order posted.
 * I may not be able to complete all of them.
 * My method of solving them may not be the best.